thelauchpoint/theinterview/README.md

 Run `nx run start:client` for a dev server.
 Navigate to http://localhost:4220/.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:core` for a dev api server.

+## NativeScript App

+To build and run the nativescript app, you will need to follow the nativescript [environment setup](https://docs.nativescript.org/environment-setup.html)
+Run `nx run nativescript-theinterview:ios` for iOS simulator.
+Run `nx run nativescript-theinterview:android` for Android emulator.

+If running into issues:
+Run `ns doctor` from apps/nativescript-theinterview to see which pieces of your dev environment is missing to build for iOS or Android.
+If you run this command from root, you will be missing some packages installed at app level.